 - The unit shall support flow control (Throttling) on the RTS pin.
 The device is expected to be wired via null modem to an external DCE device.
 The CTS line of the external DCE device drives the RTS line of the unit.

-Statistics for the Serial ports and IP Payload 1, 2, 3 are located under the active SD radio interface (Interfaces \rightarrow sd-x/0/0 \rightarrow Status \rightarrow Statistics).
-See the section entitled "
+Statistics for the Serial ports and IP Payload 1, 2, 3 are located under the active SD radio interface (Interfaces $\rightarrow$ sd-x/0/0 $\rightarrow$ Status $\rightarrow$ Statistics).
+See section 5.9, SDMS Interfaces, for more details.